 After the examination process concludes and a patent is granted, for a nine month period following grant, any third party can file an opposition.
 An opposition can only be based on a limited set of grounds, and gives a third party an opportunity to raise their own views as to why the patent should not have been granted, such as that it lacks key patentability criteria such as novelty and inventive step.

-The European patent office considers submissions from both the patentee and the third party, and, if necessary, holds a hearing.
+The European patent office considers submissions from both the patentee and the third party, and, if necessary, holds hearing which can be attended by all parties concerned.
 The outcome may be that the patent is upheld in its granted form, upheld in amended form, or revoked in its entirety.

 Once this nine month period passes, in essence the EPO plays no further part in validity of the European patent.
-Should any third party wish to contest the validity of a European patent, they can only apply to revoke a patent on a country by country basis; this may change once the proposed new Unitary Patent and Unified Patent Court comes into force (likely to be in 2015 or 2016).
+Should any third party wish to contest the validity of a European patent, they can only apply to revoke a patent on a country by country basis.

 If the Board deems your appeal is well-founded, it will set aside the examiner’s refusal, thereby continuing examination (and usually pushing the application closer towards grant).
 However, if the Board deems your appeal to be without merit, the original decision to refuse is upheld.